imagej/imagej.github.io/_pages/help/editing/advanced.md

 In the desired folder beneath `_pages`, create a new text file&mdash;e.g. `touch _pages/plugins/my-awesome-plugin.md`.

-{% include ambox text="Filenames should be lowercase, omit spaces, and use extension `.md`." %}
+{% include notice icon="info" content="Filenames should be lowercase, omit spaces, and use extension `.md`." %}

 ## Editing a page locally